 During the 1963 excavations, an apartment complex was unearthed near the western enclosure that, judging from archaeological materials, dates back to the thirteenth century.
 The complex consists of an oblong rectangular/quadrangular habitable room (30 square meters).
 The walls are built of half-hewn large basalt stones bound with earthen mortar.
 The enclosure acts as one of the walls of the room.
 Two other smaller buildings were unearthed adjacent to this room, natural auxiliary buildings.
-In 1964, excavations were conducted in a part of another apartment complex in the southern edge of the fortress that unearthed a tonratoon—a traditional Armenian bread bakery—and a small, luxurious living space (eight square meters).
-The walls are built of carefully hewn, 50 cm high, basalt stones.
+In 1964, excavations were conducted in a part of another apartment complex on the southern edge of the fortress that unearthed a ton-ratoon—a traditional Armenian bread bakery—and a small, luxurious living space (eight square meters).
+The walls are built of carefully hewn, 50 cm high basalt stones.
 An ornately sculptured belt stretches upward from the first row of the walls.
 The room is cobbled.
-It is noteworthy that the walls of this so luxuriously constructed room were also built without any lime mortar.
-It must have been included in the apartment complex, because a lot of household articles, including large amounts of pottery items, were discovered here.
+It is noteworthy that the walls of this luxuriously constructed room were also built without any lime mortar.
+It must have been included in the apartment complex because a lot of household articles, including large amounts of pottery items, were discovered here.

 It turned out that the entry had been laid directly on the earth, and there were no further archeological layers under it.
 We may look at these circumstances and leap to the conclusion that this entrance of the fortress is the oldest, having existed from the very beginning of the construction of the fortress, and was closed probably in the twelfth century, when it was considered reasonable to open other entrances to the fortress.
 In later years, eastern and western walls artlessly built of small stones were attached to the two walls of that entrance and it became used as an apartment complex.